whoshuu/cpp_range/README.md

 ## Requirements

 The only explicit requirement is a C++11 compatible compiler such as clang or gcc.
-The minimum required version of gcc is unknown, so if anyone has trouble building using library with a specific version of gcc, do let me know.
+The minimum required version of gcc is unknown, so if anyone has trouble using library with a specific version of gcc, do let me know.

 ## Contributing